oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 (DRCP) enables database resource sharing for applications which use a large number of connections that run in multiple client processes or run on multiple middle-tier application servers.
 DRCP reduces the overall number of connections that a database must handle.
-DRCP is available in both Thin and :ref:`Thick <enablingthick>` modes.
+DRCP support is available in both Thin and :ref:`Thick <enablingthick>` modes.

 DRCP is generally used only when the database host does not have enough memory to keep all connections open concurrently.
 For example, if your